Unleash your imagination these Autumn School Holidays

-Boasting one of the best panoramic views of Newcastle and with space for the kids to run wild and free, this historic landmark is a must do for all school holiday itineraries.
-Pack a picnic and enjoy the rolling grass hills overlooking the ocean, or book in for a tunnel tour where you will learn about this history of this amazing site.
+With spectacular vistas across Newcastle’s coastline, Fort Scratchley is not only home to one of the best views in Newcastle but a great place to discover more about the history of our city.
+Make the most of the grassy hills for a family picnic, or book in for a tunnel tour where you will learn about this history of this amazing site.
 Stick around for the daily gun firing at 1pm (weather permitting)!
 For more details visit the Fort Scratchley website.

-Be a tourist in your own city at the Newcastle Visitor Information Centre
+Explore our city from the Newcastle Visitor Information Centre

-The Visitor Information Centre will be closed from Friday 25 December– Sunday 27 December, and Friday 1 January 2021.
+The Visitor Information Centre will be closed on Good Friday (2 April)

 Open as normal other days:

 Monday to Friday - 9.30am to 4.30pm

 What else is on during the school holidays and beyond in our city?
 There’s so much to see and do - stay in the know at whatson.newcastle.nsw.gov.au